Tahquamenon Falls Winter Guide | By Sherry Trautman | Traveling Michigan

 Isn't this incredible!?
 There is a pathway that leads to different views of the Upper Tahquamenon Falls so you can get great photos.

-But then it's all worth it because the views are incredible!
+But then it's all worth it because the views of the rushing waterfall and icy trees are incredible!

-Above is the detailed Lower Tahquamenon Falls Winter Trail Map that is perfect for snowshoeing and skiing.
+Above is the detailed Lower Tahquamenon Falls Winter Trail Map that is perfect for snowshoeing, hiking and skiing.

-Take note that the closest parking for the Lower Falls is a 2 mile round trip walk or snowshoe.
+Take note: The closest parking for the Lower Falls is a 2 mile round trip walk or snowshoe.

 Once you get to the summer parking lot, you will see the entrance to the hike to the lower falls.